djbarrow/fundamental/README.md

 # What is fundamental
 Please please look at feynman.ai code this is in python and slow, but it has dimensional analysis which im jealous of but does more than my code for physics formula finding I wonder if the github feynman.ai does all it claims there isn't much code in the project and doing it in python rather than cython implys crapware, try merging the tidiest of my code with this.
 Also look at cern data files and jupiler note books and see if something in physics can be discovered.
+Nope my code doesn't have rpn to pytorch requiring a nvidia gpu most likely, feynman.ai is superior but it may have stolen the rpn idea from my code, I hope it did I got almost 3000 readers of the joys of rpn in my sinscienceandspirituality.blogspot.com lets hope i was the origin of inspiring this code by the way symbolic regression was invented in 1975 which my code is a legacy of those who had similar ideas before me.
+My code was the best i could do i have to accept better now has been done.

 eureqa code is similar to my code slightly tidier as a commercial offering but feynman.ai is extremely interesting for physics.
 Tony Worm IBM github wrote a bloated java version of my code completely independently his pdf is better than mine and will provide additional education for you java code java is 10x slower than c, and i use the c preprocessor to make my code more than 20x faster i basically #ifdef out unwanted code.
 A princeton doctorate looked at my code and did something interesting in julia with more distributed computing support google github symbolic regression princeton.